ShreYyy20/Gemini_Chatbot/README.md

 # Gemini ChatBot
-Gemini ChatBot is a Django-based web application that allows users to have conversational interactions with an AI assistant powered by Google's Generative AI.
+Gemini ChatBot is a Django-based web application that allows users to have conversational interactions with an AI assistant powered by Google's Gemini API.

 ## Features